JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_ch_mnhcn.rst

 * :code:`LCH_CONV_LINOX` : switch to activate the production of NOx by LIghtning flashes inside deep convective clouds and its transport (LCHTRANS must be set to TRUE).

-   * LUSECHEM=.FALSE. : a scalar variable named LINOX are written in the LFI file
+   * LUSECHEM=.FALSE. : a scalar variable named LINOX are written in the Meso-NH file
    * LUSECHEM=.TRUE. : the convective source is added to the NO chemical variable.

 * :code:`LCH_PH` : switch to activate the computing of pH in cloud water and rainwater as diagnostic variables.
 XPHC and XPHR are added in synchronous backup files.